The Mermaid Inn, Rye: Claims of haunting

-The Mermaid Inn is well known for its hauntings and has been subject to an investigation by Most Haunted.
+The Mermaid Inn and has been subject to an investigation by Most Haunted.
 The events in one room have been described as "one of the most well-organised ghostly scenarios anywhere".
 Room 16 (Elizabethan) was said to be the scene of a duel involving two men "of unknown date and origin" (although they have also been described as wearing "16th-century clothing").
 After fighting through some of the nearby rooms, one of the men was killed, dragged into the adjacent room and thrown through a trapdoor into the dungeon below.
-Many unexplained light anomalies have been recorded in the middle of the night.
-On one occasion an employee was tending to the fireplace when all of the bottles on the bottle shelf at the other end of the room fell off; the experience caused him to resign.
-The ghost of a maid is said to be present in the inn; she was the girlfriend of one of the smugglers of the Hawkhurst Gang and was killed by his fellow gang members as they feared she knew too much and would expose them.